 Integrating different PEP data sources

-Because there isn’t a definitive list of PEPs, financial institutions generally find themselves using data from various sources that are more or less comprehensive, and sometimes of variable quality.
+Because there isn’t a single definitive PEP list, financial institutions generally find themselves using data from various sources that are more or less comprehensive, and sometimes of variable quality.
 Integrating those sources with internal data - and finding the connections between them - is no small task.

 Continuously monitoring clients and relationships